php-fig/fig-standards/CONTRIBUTING.md

 fix increments (following semantic versioning).
 The first 1.0.0 tag should be created on PSR approval.

-All tags should be PGP signed by Secretaries.
+All tags should be PGP signed.

 A changelog should be provided including a list of changes, crediting the contributor and referencing the pull request/issue.